backdrop-contrib/tweaks/README.md

 - Collapse groups on the Modules and the Permissions pages.

+- Define the path of the language links of the Language Switcher block.

+- Display the modules weight on the Modules page.

 - Remove log messages from the database which are older than a specific time.

-- Display the modules weight on the Modules page.

 Installation
 ------------